Under pressure, Starmer says he is not prepared to resign

 Photo: Peter Nicholls/AP/TT

-The Labour Party leader in Scotland, Anas Sarwar, is calling on the Prime Minister to leave Downing Street and let the country's government concentrate on real problems that affect the everyday lives of Britons.
+Labour's leader in Scotland, Anas Sarwar, called on the Prime Minister to step down and allow the country's government to concentrate on real problems that affect the everyday lives of Britons.

 "That's why this distraction must end.
 And the leadership must be replaced," he said at a press conference.